-Other income (expense), net
+Other expense, net of other income

-Other income (expense), net consists primarily of foreign currency exchange losses and gains losses.
+Other expense, net of other income consists primarily of foreign currency exchange gains and losses.

-(Benefit) provision for income taxes
+Provision (benefit) for income taxes

 The provision for income taxes represents the income tax (benefit) provision associated with our operations based on the tax laws of the jurisdictions in which we operate.
-These foreign jurisdictions have different statutory tax rates than the United States.
+In addition to the United States, we also operate in foreign jurisdictions that have different statutory rates.
 Our effective tax rates will vary depending on the relative proportion of foreign to domestic income, changes in the valuation of our deferred tax assets and liabilities, and changes in tax laws.